CavernCrawlers/CavernCrawlers.github.io/Combat.md

 ### Charmed
 - Cannot attack or attempt to harm the charmer.
 - Charmer has **Advantage** on any social checks vs this creature.
+### Concentrating
+- Cannot perform any other action requiring **Concentration**.
+- If another act requiring Concentration is performed, concentration is lost.
+- Any time a Concentrating character takes damage, they must perform a **Constitution Roll** vs a DT of 10 or 1/2 the damage taken, whichever is higher.
+This is referred to as a **Concentration Check**.
+If the check fails, concentration is lost.
+- Other circumstances may also require a Concentration Check with a DT set by the **Game Master** (such as a heavy storm, clinging to a cliff face, being grappled and so forth).
 ### Deafened
 - Auto-fail any check that requires hearing.
 ### Exhausted